 Health care is driven by change.
-Whether the change is in patient demographics or health care delivery, it’s important for nursing leaders to be aware of trends and how they can affect the future of nursing.
+Whether the change is in patient demographics or health care delivery, it’s important for nursing leaders to be aware of nursing trends and how they can affect the future of health care.
 This insight can allow them to make a positive impact on care delivery.
-Learn how Regis College’s post-master’s certificate program can allow nursing professionals to refine the skills needed to make an impact on the future.
+Learn how Regis College’s Master of Science in Nursing program can allow nursing professionals to refine the skills needed to make an impact on the future.

-American Academy of Ambulatory Care Nursing, Telehealth Nursing Practice
+American Academy of Ambulatory Care Nursing (AAACN), “Telehealth”

-Harvard Business Review, “10 Promising Applications in Health Care”
+Harvard Business Review, “10 Promising AI Applications in Health Care”